transcript/samsa2/README.md

 **Analysis:** R scripts use DESeq to compute most significantly different features between control vs. experimental samples.
 These R scripts generate a tabular output with assigned p-values and log2FoldChange scores for each feature.
 These 'features' can be either organisms or specific functions.
 R can also create graphs showing visual representation of the metatranscriptome(s).

-### Individual programs in SAMSA v.2.0 and their functions
+### Individual programs in SAMSA2 and their functions
 For more information, please consult the manual, which goes into more detail on each step in the SAMSA pipeline.

 **Preprocessing:** The following program steps can either be run through master_script.bash or individually: